 When you are ready to write your examination, you must complete and submit an Examination Request Form.
 You do not require permission to write an examination; however, we recommend that you discuss your preparedness with your tutor or learning facilitator.
 You will first need to contact the examination centre or your invigilator and select a date and time to write, and to discuss possible fees.
 You must submit your Examination Request Form well in advance of your requested write date.

 Exam Request Deadlines

-When you are ready to request an examination, complete and submit the online Examination Request Form (available as a PDF below, or through myAU).
+When you are ready to request an examination, complete and submit the online Examination Request Form (also available through myAU).

 Online - Examination Request Form